Module 1: Theraplay Theory and Concepts

 - Differentiate three play, attachment-based theories and how they support the work of Theraplay

-- Describe three characteristics of healthy attachment
+- Name the three characteristics of healthy attachment

 - Describe how healthy attachment influences self-regulation